akshajj31/Scooty-Rental-Management/README.md

-These are some projects I made in my first year.
+Here is a small project which I made in my first year using simple Python.
+This code rents you a scooty.